Andreea1011/Application-for-managing-train-rides/README.md

-# Proiect-Laborator-POO
-Proiect Fota-Lita Andreea-Gabriela 321AC
+# Application for managing train rides